sinelanguage/fancyCars/README.md

 2.  `yarn` or `npm install`
 3.  `yarn setup` or `npm run setup`
 4.  `yarn dev` or `npm run dev`
-5. If Chrome is your default browser, it should open the app to `localhost:3000` and it should look like the following screenshot
+5. That command should open the app to `localhost:3000` and it should look like the following screenshot

 ![FancyCars.ca](https://github.com/sinelanguage/fancyCars/blob/master/fancyCars.png)